stackforge/cloud-pydashie/README.rst

 PyDashie is a port of `Dashing <https://github.com/Shopify/dashing>`_ by `Shopify <http://www.shopify.com/>`_ to Python 2.7

 This is simply an implementation of pydashie tailored to showing information about an openstack cluster with nagios/icinga for monitoring.
-It is primarily for internal use.
+It is primarily for internal use by maintainers of openstack deloyments, as the current flask file servicing may be somewhat unsafe for public access.

 It uses the standard python clients for collecting formation from openstack across multiple regions.